 Not at supersonic speed, of course.
 You won’t be getting motion sickness while you dine.
 But you will enjoy an ever-changing view of the Living with the Land attraction as you enjoy your dinner.
 And in between the changing tableaus, expect a few fun visitors!

-And the Harvest Skillet Cake is a deliciously sweet ending to your meal.
+And the Short Cake is a deliciously sweet ending to your meal.

 Character Dining with Teenagers: Crystal Palace

 You blinked…and they grew up.
 You could swear that you had little ones just a second ago, and now, there are teenagers standing in their place.

 And teenagers are awesome!
 Right?
 Well, I mean, most of the time. 😉 But even the most bored teen can remember Disney magic under the right circumstances.

 If you’re looking to recapture some kid-at-heart fun with your bigger kiddos, a character meal might be just the thing.
 And I think the cuddly, lovable characters at Crystal Palace may be just the thing you’re looking for.